-The Bachelor of Technical and Applied Studies is a degree offered through the Regional College.
-It is designed for students who are beginning their academic study or for students who hold an associate degree or have completed some college-level coursework; the program will accommodate varied educational backgrounds, develop competencies needed for success in a variety of work settings and offer major courses in schedules attractive to traditional students or time- and place-bound students.
+The Bachelor of Technical and Applied Studies degree is a completer program designed for students with an associate degree or some college-level coursework who wish to matriculate into a bachelor's degree.
+The program accommodates varied educational backgrounds, develops competencies needed for success in a variety of work settings and offers flexibility and scheduling attractive to working students and to time- and place-bound adults.

 The B.T.A.S. degree integrates the practical application of technical skills and knowledge with the professional skills instilled in a bachelor’s degree program.
 Students focus on career paths in technical and applied areas of specializations, leading to breadth and depth in a particular discipline.

 The program provides a foundation for further graduate education and benefits students who need additional workplace and professional skills beyond their technical education with hands-on learning, experiential learning opportunities, internships and research projects.
 Employers are searching for professionals with a combination of technical expertise and business soft skills; this program provides the knowledge, skills and experiences necessary to transition from student to professional.

 Many associate degree programs at Kent State University align well with the B.T.A.S. degree.

 - Interpret and communicate discipline specific information via written, verbal and/or visual or digital representations

 - Demonstrate effective written, oral and digital communication skills in multiple contexts, for a variety of audiences

 - Demonstrate application and evidence of skills and knowledge via presentation of artifacts in an electronic portfolio

 - Analyze ethical issues in the context of the profession or discipline to produce reasoned evaluations and solutions